 Williams-Brice Stadium History

-doors in 1934.
-It is predominantly known as the home field of the South Carolina Gamecocks, and one game days during football season it is one of the most exciting environments in all of NCAA football.
-Home games at the stadium got off to a great start
+lovers in South Carolina.
+It is best known as the home field of the South Carolina Gamecocks, and on game days during NCAA

+football season it is one of the most thrilling environments in all of college football.
+Home games have been held at the

-several renovations over the years and is regularly in the top 20 in all of college football regarding attendance.
+renovations over the years and is regularly in the top 20 in all of college football regarding attendance.
+If you are planning

 Williams-Brice Stadium Events